etcd-io/etcd/Documentation/modules.md

 etcd has a number of modules that are built on top of the core etcd API.
 These modules provide things like dashboards, locks and leader election.

+**Warning**: Modules is deprecated from v0.4, and is expected to be added back in the near future.
+For now, we have to focus on raft algorithm and etcd core to make sure that it works correctly and fast.
+And etcd's API changes from time to time, which is painful to maintain these modules.
+Moreover, the implementation of lock module has some flaws, which may mislead users.
+But we also notice that these modules are popular and useful, and plan to add them back with full functionality as soon as possible.

 ### Dashboard

 An HTML dashboard can be found at `http://127.0.0.1:4001/mod/dashboard/`.